AliGhahraei/just-start/README.rst

 - Configurable pomodoro phase durations
 - Support for multiple configurations (a.k.a. *locations*)
 - Desktop notifications
-- Block time-wasting sites list while you’re working
+- Block time-wasting sites while you’re working
-- Enable and disable your wi-fi so you REALLY use this
+- Enable and disable your wi-fi so you REALLY use this app

 Installation
 ------------